Band of Brothers Tours

 Stephen Ambrose Historical Tours has meticulously crafted the original Band of Brothers Tour that follows the path of Easy Company.
 This is the ORIGINAL Band of Brothers Tour and is based on the first-hand and personal recollections of the paratroopers and the extensive research of Stephen E. Ambrose and his colleague, Captain Ron Drez, who also consulted with the editors of Military History Quarterly and World War II Magazine.
 The Original Band of Brothers tour is an experience unparalleled in its accuracy.
 You will stand in the very foxholes and precise locations where Easy Company fought in some of the most climactic battles of World War II.
 There will be free time to relax, shop and do your own in some of Europe’s most charming villages and cities, while evenings will be spent over delicious dinners where you can recount the day’s events with your fellow travelers.

-- Toccoa: Begin your once-in-a-lifetime experience where the men of Easy Company began—at the training bases in Toccoa, Georgia.
+- Toccoa: Begin your once-in-a-lifetime experience where the men of Easy Company began—at the training camp in Toccoa, Georgia.

 - Aldbourne, England: Visit the site where the men of Easy Company did their pre-invasion training.